HiddenWindows/MSE-definition-updater/README.md

 You will need to update your root certificates and install Service Pack 1 (Win7) or SP2 (Win Vista) before installing this program.
 It is also recommended that you fully update your system.
 Please install update "KB4474419" before installing this program (Note, for Windows Vista install the Server 2008 update) and if it still doesn't work, file an issue on github.
 After installing, you must restart your computer for the tool to take effect.

 NOTE: This program doesn't modify Microsoft Security Essentials, you still will not be able to update malware definitions from MSE.
 Instead on every startup, this tool will update MSE malware definitions automatically.
-To manually update Microsoft Security Essentials you will need to type "C:\MSEDefinitionUpdater\Update.cmd"
+To manually update Microsoft Security Essentials you will need to type "C:\MSEDefinitionUpdater\Update.cmd" on the run box.

 This program is not affiliated with Microsoft.
 This is a 3rd party program, please use it at your own risk.
 However, it has been tested and works fine.
 I'd recommend you to use "Legacy Update" to update your old systems.